 Get in contact

-In accordance with the Concordat to support Research Integrity, the senior member of academic staff responsible for the oversight of research integrity at Rose Bruford College of Theatre and Performance is Professor Steve Farrier, Director of Research, [email protected].
+In accordance with the Concordat to support Research Integrity, the senior member of academic staff responsible for the oversight of research integrity at Rose Bruford College of Theatre and Performance is Professor Joe Parslow, Director of Research and Postgraduate Provision, [email protected].

-The Chair of the Research Ethics Committee is Dr Nick Hunt, [email protected].
+The Chair of the Research Ethics Committee is Dr Karen Morash, [email protected]

 The named member of staff who is the first point of contact for anyone wanting more information on matters of research integrity is Nicola Sainsbury, the Research Manager, [email protected].
 Nicola is also the named point of contact for confidential liaison for whistle-blowers or any other person wishing to raise concerns about the integrity of research being conducted under the auspices of the College.